uber/RIBs/android/demos/memory-leaks/README.md

 ## Leak Canary

 The `LoggedInInteractor` contains a bug that causes it to be retained in memory indefinately.
 This will cause memory leaks for both the `LoggedInInteractor` as well as the `RootActivity`.
-Normal usage of `LeakCanary` is succicient to detect the `RootActivity` leak.
+Normal usage of `LeakCanary` is sufficient to detect the `RootActivity` leak.
 However, we want to know when RIBs leak as well since RIB apps have a lot more RIBs than Activities.

 We do this by adding the following code in `SampleApplication`.
-The RIB base classes don't have any compile time dependencies on LeakCanary.
-In order to integrate LeakCanary into RIBs you need to inject a `RibRefWatcher` interface into the RIBs library.
+The RIB base classes don't have any compile dependencies on LeakCanary.
+Therefore in order to integrate LeakCanary into RIBs you need to inject a `RibRefWatcher` interface into the RIBs library.

 ```java
 final RefWatcher refWatcher = LeakCanary